This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

-The gaming sector is a thriving industry and is hugely popular amongst young people and children.
+The games sector is a thriving industry and is hugely popular amongst young people and children.
 Ask a boy between 8 and 11 years old if he has played a video game in the past month, and you’ll get a 93% chance of a “yes”.
 Between the ages of 6 and 10, regardless of gender, 71% of children play video games, and this figure only increases as they get older - reaching 80% among kids between 11 and 14.
 However, while this active participation is great for the industry, it is not without risks for the younger generation.

-While European regulation already involves online users age verification, gaming actors face several challenges in designing and implementing a user-friendly compliant age verification mechanism.
+While European regulation already involves online users age verification, games actors face several challenges in designing and implementing a user-friendly compliant age verification mechanism.
 Recent European initiatives are moving towards adoption of recommendations on age verification mechanisms, which should enable stakeholders to better anticipate competent authorities’ expectations in practice.

 Children need extra care